 Step-by-Step Process to Calculate Profit Margin

-Subtract your COGS from total sales to determine gross profit.
-This shows how much money remains after covering direct food costs.
+This calculation shows how much money remains after covering direct food and packaging expenses.

-After calculating gross profit, subtract operating expenses such as labor, rent, utilities, and marketing.
-The remaining amount represents your net profit.
+After determining gross profit, subtract all operating expenses including labor, rent, utilities, marketing, insurance, and administrative costs.

 Strategies to Improve Your Profit Margin